 - Batch-specific test results are easily accessible online

 - More expensive than some tinctures (but it contains 1500 mg total)

 - Not flavored (but flavored options available on page)

 - You might feel super saintly (because your CBD supports regenerative agriculture) and become snobby about it.

-But glyphosate is everywhere.
-Even though hemp farmers don’t spray Roundup directly on their hemp crops, glyphosate residue remains in the soil across several continents.
-And hemp plants are “bioacummulators,” so they absorb nearly everything from the soil where they grow.
+That’s because emp plants are “bioacummulators.”
+This means they absorb nearly everything from the soil where they grow.
 Their roots can absorb heavy metals and chemicals — including glyphosate.

-They also source all their hemp in the U.S. and they use only USDA-certified organic hemp.
-They process it in a USDA-certified facility, and use only USDA-certified ingredients, like the organic MCT oil blended with full-spectrum hemp extract in this tincture.
+That’s not the only reason to choose this tincture.
+RE Botanicals also sources all their hemp in the U.S., and they use only USDA-certified organic hemp.
+They process it in a USDA-certified facility, and use only USDA-certified ingredients (like the organic MCT oil in this tincture).